Raheem Jarbo: Music

+Jarbo performing as Mega Ran at the Knitting Factory in 2016.

 Jarbo released his debut album The Call in 2006, but is noted for releasing an album called Mega Ran, a tribute to the Mega Man video game series in 2007.
 This album landed Jarbo a licensing agreement with video game distributor Capcom and an opportunity to perform at the Capcom booth at San Diego Comic-Con.

 This album gained Jarbo a fan base within the nerdcore genre, as well as press coverage by Nintendo Power, IGN, Okayplayer, Complex, Exclaim, and Blender among others.

 In 2009, Jarbo released a second Mega Man-based album, Mega Ran 9, based on the PlayStation Network, WiiWare and Xbox Live Arcade video game Mega Man 9.
 The album was released with the blessing of Capcom.

 In 2010, Jarbo collaborated with producer K-Murdock of progressive hip-hop group Panacea and released Forever Famicom, an album containing samples from video games from various publishers on the NES and Super NES consoles.

 In 2011, Jarbo created and released Black Materia, an album completely based on the PlayStation and PC game Final Fantasy VII.

 In 2012, Jarbo released a remixed version of Black Materia entitled Black Materia: The Remixes.
 In March, he launched a Kickstarter campaign to release the three-part album, comic book and video game for Mega Ran in Language Arts.
 The goal was achieved, and Volume One was released in May, Volume Two in August, and Volume Three in November.

 In 2013, Jarbo announced he would release one EP per month, titled Time and Space.
 January, February and March's EP releases were exclusively launched on video game website Destructoid.
 It was also at this time that Jarbo began referring to his style of music as "Chip-Hop".